rasmus4200/level-up-ios/basics/optionals/mechanics.md

 What this is basically doing is unwrapping _nickName_, seeing if it has an underlying value, using it if it does, and swapping in another variable if it does not.

-Nil-coalesers are convenient ways to swap in default values if values for _Optional_s aren’t there.
+Nil-coalesers are convenient ways to swap in default values if values for Optionals aren’t there.
 They are completely safe and handy for inlining default value.

 ### Optional Chaining